roblaing/webgames/ricerocks/README.md

 Video games are a great way of learning concurrent programming because seeing lots of things happening on a screen simultaniously makes otherwise dry and abstract theory easy to visualise.

+JavaScript has started supporting parallelism via <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API">
-In the case of JavaScript &mdash; which at time of writing doesn't support parallelism because it is single threaded &mdash; concurrency is largely an optical illusion created by looping through sequential steps over-and-over very rapidly, though you still get race conditions which I'll get to shortly.
+workers</a>, but browser support at time of writing seems limited, so here concurrency is largely an optical illusion created by looping through sequential steps over-and-over very rapidly.

-To avoid the old video games problem of becoming unplayable as hardware gets faster, we use
+Again, JavaScript has <a href="https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_animations"> several ways</a> to make something that should be easy confusing, so I'm settling on
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame">Window.requestAnimationFrame(callback)</a>
 to set the loop speed to 60/second irrespective of the hardware.